Announcements & Closures

 - Fire-Rescue - any calls for service that are consistent with signs and symptoms of flu or coronavirus, will warrant our responders wearing extra personal protective equipment (PPE).
 It is imperative that if you call 911 for an emergency, that you inform the dispatcher if you believe you have these symptoms or have been exposed to anyone that may have these symptoms.
 Please be patient with our dispatchers as they go through their protocols for asking questions.

-- Parks & Recreation - At this time, the below parks are open.
-Please remember that if you are sick - stay home, practice social distancing of at least 6 feet, recreate with no more than 10 people, wash or sanitize your hands often, and use at your own risk.
-Fields are not open to organized teams, practices or leagues at this time.
+- Parks & Recreation - At this time, parks are open.
+Please remember that if you are sick - stay home, practice social distancing of at least 6 feet, wash or sanitize your hands often, and use at your own risk.

 If you have questions, please call our office at 966-8502.
 If we are not available, please leave a clear message with your name and phone number.

 - Sheriff’s Office - attempting to limit “in-person” contact in light of the continuing issues surrounding the Coronavirus (COVID-19).The Sheriff’s Office will still respond to calls and conduct patrols yet residents will experience some non-emergency calls being handled by telephone.
-The Sheriff’s Office Building, The F. W. Howard, Jr. Law Enforcement Office, will be opened to the public on a limited basis as of June 15, 2020.
+The Sheriff’s Office Building, The F. W. Howard, Jr. Law Enforcement Office, is open to the public on a limited basis.

 These limitations include the following: